danialemamian/directory-fuzzing/README.md

 # FFUF Monitor with 500 Error Handling

 This Python script automates the process of running the `ffuf` tool, monitors its output for HTTP 500 errors, and pauses for 60 seconds if such an error is encountered.
 After the pause, it resumes the task.
+This is particularly useful for bypassing Web Application Firewalls (WAFs) that may temporarily ban your IP after detecting suspicious activity.
 ## Features
 - Runs `ffuf` with a specified wordlist and target URL.
 - Monitors `ffuf` output in real-time.
 - Detects HTTP 500 errors and pauses execution for 60 seconds.
 - Resumes scanning automatically after the pause.
+- **Efficient for bypassing WAFs**: Many sites with WAFs will ban your IP temporarily after detecting excessive requests or suspicious activity.
+By pausing on HTTP 500 errors, this script helps avoid IP bans and allows you to continue scanning after the WAF cooldown period.

 ## Prerequisites
 - Python 3.x